 We’re all familiar with the annual bake sales and car washes that football teams put on each year.
-And sadly, sometimes all we see are these same old fundraisers over and over.
+Sadly, sometimes all we see are these same old fundraisers over and over.
 Boring is not the word you want to describe your fundraiser.
 You want people to feel lucky to be able to give money to something really beneficial for the community.
 Or who genuinely feel that whatever is being sold is worth what they’re paying.
 That’s the reaction that you want to get from your fundraisers – people who are not only willing, but happy to fund your football team – and this article is all about creative ideas to do just that.

-In order for this to happen, a hopeful fund-raiser should think about 3 simple principles.
+In order for this to happen, a hopeful fundraiser should think about 3 simple principles.
 We’ve outlined them for you here and thought through some creative football fundraising ideas you can use to raise money for your football team.

 1. Make Sure Everyone Benefits